-Changes, if any made in the basic scope and project g. parameter (as submitted in Form-I and the PFR for No changes done in report securing the TOR) should be brought to the attention of MoEF&CC with reasons for such changes and permission should be sought, as the TOR may also have to be altered.
-Post Public hearing changes in structure and content of the draft EIA/EMP (other than modifications arising out of the P.H. process) will entail conducting the PH again with the revised documentation.
-As per the circular no. J-11011/618/2010-IA.II(I) dated 30.5.2012, certified report of the status of compliance of the conditions stipulated in the This is now cose for Mining No contified h environment clearance for the existing operations This is new case for Mining.
-No certified of the project, should be obtained from the compliance report is required.
+As per the circular no. J-11011/618/2010-IA.II(I) h dated 30.5.2012, certified report of the status of compliance of the conditions stipulated in the This is new case for Mining.
+No certified h environment clearance for the existing operations compliance report is required. of the project, should be obtained from the compliance report is required.
 Regional Office of Ministry of Environment, Forest and Climate Change, as may be applicable.
-The EIA report should also include: (i) surface plan Compiled With EIA report. of the area indicating contours of main topographic i. features, drainage and mining area (ii) geological maps and sections and (iii) sections of the mine pit and external dumps, if any, clearly showing the land features of the adjoining area.
+The EIA report should also include: (i) surface plan Compiled With EIA report. of the area indicating contours of main topographic i. features, drainage and mining area (ii) geological 1. maps and sections and (iii) sections of the mine pit and external dumps, if any, clearly showing the land features of the adjoining area.